sfigg/commercialization-public/design/device-experiences/OEM-security-considerations-whats-new.md

 ---

-#What's New for OEM Security in Windows 10
+#What's New for OEM security in Windows 10

 **Note:** If you are an IT Professional and want to deploy these features, learn more in the [Device Security](https://docs.microsoft.com/en-us/windows/device-security/) content.